EasyCorp/easy-deploy-bundle/doc/default-deployer.md

   * `->deployDir(string $path = '...')` (the directory in the remote server where
     the application is deployed)

+> **NOTE**
+>
+> Depending on your local and remote configuration, cloning the repository code
+> in the remote servers may fail.
+Read [this tutorial][4] to learn about the
+> most common ways to clone code on remote servers.

 ### Symfony Application Options

 The Symfony environment must be chosen carefully because, by default, commands